smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 In SQL Server, a synonym is an alias or alternative name for another database object, such as a table, view, or stored procedure.
 It makes it easier to reference that object without using its full name.
 Synonyms provide a layer of abstraction, allowing underlying objects to be changed or moved without affecting the code that references them.

-The referencing object that points to the synonym is recorded in the `sys.sql_expression_dependencies` table, but the object that the synonym references is not captured.
+The referencing object that points to the synonym is recorded in the `sys.sql_expression_dependencies` view, but the object that the synonym references is not captured.
 Refer to the `sys.synonyms` table to identify the underlying object for a synonym.

 ```sql
 USE foo;